hishamk/yaduino/readme.md

 Once your firmware is updated, you'll have to change the baud rate to 9600.
 You may do this manually using AT commands after updating the fimrware, or you could:

-1. Plug the ESP-8266 into the Yaduino
+1. Plug the ESP-8266 into the Yaduino.

-2. Load the ChangeATBaudRate sketch in the WiFiESPAT library's examples folder
+2. Load the ChangeATBaudRate sketch in the WiFiESPAT library's examples folder.

 3. Change the Software Serial ports to 11 and 10 instead of 6 and 7.